 Outbreaks occur when more than one individual develops symptoms after consuming the same food or drink that is contaminated with the same bacteria or toxin.
 They can be localized or may occur across several states.
 Public health and government entities continuously monitor food and water quality and take prompt actions to identify, contain, and correct sources of outbreaks.
 This job has become more complex as food is imported to the U.S. from many countries and as more people travel worldwide.

-When doctors or clinical laboratories recognize that cases of suspected food poisoning may be related, they endeavor to get complete medical histories of the people who are affected and obtain samples, usually stool, to send to public health laboratories for testing.
+When healthcare practitioners or clinical laboratories recognize that cases of suspected food poisoning may be related, they endeavor to get complete medical histories of the people who are affected and obtain samples, usually stool, to send to public health laboratories for testing.
 Patients can be helpful in this process by sharing information with their doctors on symptoms, type of diarrhea (watery, bloody), recent travel as well as food recently eaten.
 Sometimes it is useful to write down what was eaten in the last ten days or so.
 These details may help provide clues as to the cause of illness.